 7. Team with winners and 8.
 Collaborate

 Teaming up with winners and collaborating with others within the school community go hand-in-hand.
 It’s important for school leaders to openly seek and share information and knowledge.
-School leaders must cultivate a range of partnerships - with other schools and institutions, parents, business and the community to support pupil learning and progress.
+School leaders must cultivate a range of partnerships - with other schools and institutions, teachers, parents, business and the community to support pupil learning and progress.